MeggieAgasi/Create-Your-Own-Adventure/english/Go outside/Go outside.md

-Outside i see a strange old woman.. what do you do:
+Outside i see a strange old woman.. she tells me to run away!!